Baroda State

-Baroda State was a kingdom within the Maratha Empire and later a princely state in present-day Gujarat.
+Baroda State was a kingdom within the Maratha Empire, and later, a princely state of the British Indian Empire in present-day Gujarat.
 It was ruled by the Gaekwad dynasty from its formation in 1721 until its accession to the newly formed Dominion of India.
-With the city of Baroda as its capital, its relations with the British Raj authorities were managed by the Baroda Residency.
+With the city of Baroda as its capital, its relations with the British Raj authorities were managed by the Baroda Residency, with the State under British suzerainty.
 The revenue of the state in 1901 was Rs.
 13,661,000.
-Baroda merged into the Dominion of India on 1 May 1949, before which an interim government was formed in the state.
+Baroda merged into the Dominion of India on 1 May 1949, preceding which an interim government was formed in the state.